 We recommend you consider two-year post-baccalaureate programs that provide hands-on clinical learning experiences.

-PCOM is affiliated with seven post-baccalaureate programs in the Philadelphia area.
+PCOM is affiliated with several post-baccalaureate programs in the greater Philadelphia and Atlanta areas.
 These affiliation agreements assure an interview and/or acceptance should a student from an affiliated school meet certain academic and other defined criteria.
 For more information regarding a specific affiliation, please contact an advisor from that college or university.

 If you do not choose to enroll in a post-baccalaureate program, we recommend enhancing your scientific knowledge by taking coursework in hard sciences directly from higher education institutions.